AmoebeLabs/swiss-army-knife-card-manual/docs/basics/templates.md

 ##:sak-sak-logo: Basics
 Templates have been created to enable re-use of various parts of the SAK Card's YAML config.

-Templates nog only cover toolsets, but also things like colorstops.
+Templates not only cover toolsets, but also things like colorstops.

 !!!
 Question "Every part of the cards config could be converted to a template"
     Well, at least that is the intention.
 It hasn't been tested though!